200-hour teacher training

 The Yoga Sutras of Patanjali, translated by Edwin F. Bryant

-Bhagavad Gita, translated by Eknath Easwaran
+The Bhagavad Gita, translated by Eknath Easwaran

-The Key Muscles of Yoga, Ray Long
+The Key Muscles of Yoga, by Ray Long

-The Devimahatmya, Devadatta Kali
+The Devimahatmya, by Devadatta Kali

 Pricing:

-$3,250 (if paid in full by Jan.
-31, 2025)
+$3,150 Summer Early Bird (if paid in full by July 31, 2025)

-A payment plan option is also available. $3,450, three payments of $1,150 to be paid Jan.
-31, Mar.
-1, and Apr.
-1, 2025.
+A payment plan option is also available. $3,450, three payments of $1,150 to be paid Dec.
+31, Jan.
+31, and Feb.
+28.

 Required Experience: